Social Work (SOWK)

 Pre-requisites: open to seniors and graduate students in the School of Social Work and related fields.

-This course is designed to provide knowledge and understanding of direct social work practice in various health care settings.
-The students will examine the impact of illness, disease, trauma/disability, and death and dying from ecological and systems perspectives.
-Roles, functions, and administrative responsibilities of the social worker as case manager, health educator, advocate and a member of interdisciplinary teams will be reviewed.
-The effect of managed care and other current macro practice issues will be explored along with the continuum of health care.
-Advances in biotechnology and bioethics perspectives will be examined.
-The roles that diversity (ex. age, gender, class, ethnicity, sexual orientation, religion/spirituality, etc.) play in social work health care practice is emphasized.
-Self-awareness as a medical social worker is explored.
+Designed to provide knowledge and understanding of direct social work practice in various health care settings.
+Students examine the impact of illness, disease, trauma/disability, and death and dying from ecological and systems perspectives.
+Roles, functions, and administrative responsibilities of the social worker as case manager, health educator, advocate, and a member of interdisciplinary teams are reviewed.

 SOWK 530.
 ORGANIZATIONAL AND COMMUNITY PRACTICE.
 4 Credits.